LeonKuhne/F-Project/readme.md

 - feature: export to '.f' project file
 - feature: import from '.f' project file
 ### NODE
-- fix: (might already be fixed) currently applying a group to a node doesn't change the root node
+- fix: currently applying a group to a node doesn't change the root node
 ### GENERAL
-- fix: (might already be fixed) saving a group containing a node with joining parents duplicates that node
+- fix: children nodes don't update when group saves

+# UI Enhancements | v2.0
+#### MISSION STATEMENT
+0. Take something that works
+1. Make the interface practical
+2. Make the experience lovable

+## Todo
+### EDITOR
+- extra: make the node & module editors togglable by clicking on the header
+### CSS
+- extra: fix group node element colors during interaction
-- fix: buttons don't always click when clicked on, due to the gap, fix this to reduce missed clicks
+- extra: buttons don't always click when clicked on due to a gap; reduce missed clicks
+### NODE
+- extra: z axis depth; indicate depth by adding effects to nodes, let nodes be moved through z axes using keybind or button, also indicate the depth, change the nodes z-index as well
 ### CODE
-- fix: (might already be fixed) adding result to the nodes data prevents it from being returnable (circular dependancy). suggestion: add a .clone function to nodes data that deepcopies without result (and other filtered out things)
+- extra: code auto test field
+- extra: code compile check & indicator

+# Project Parser | v3.0
+this could be used when you want to...
+...have a prototype improve performance
+...start a new project from a previous one
+...use functionality from another project
+...use other peoples code without their permission

+#### MISSION STATEMENT
+0. Take this object oriented project
+1. Change it to functional
+2. Visually explain project logic
+2. Manually optimize for cuncurrency

+## Todo
+### RUN
+- extra: optimize running nodes in parallel
+### PROJECT
+- extra: (started) import modules from js file
+- extra: import project as nodes from js file
+- - parse js loops into nodes that yield using generators
+- extra: export project or run path javascript file

+# Extra (Maybe Never) | v4.0
+## Todo
+### NODE
+- extra: pan node view
+- extra: scroll to zoom
+- extra: offscreen node indicator (dot on edge)
+### CODE
+- extra: allow the spread operator for input params

 ### Manual